How to Move With a Cat Long Distance? Crate & Litter Box Tips

 moving with cats

-When you arrive, bypass the chaos.
+When you arrive, bypass the unpacking chaos.
 Go straight to the designated “Safe Room” (Base Camp).

-• Setup First: Set up the litter box, food, water, and scratching post before opening the carrier.
+• Setup First: Set up the litter box, food, and water before bringing the cat in.

 • Pheromones: Plug in a Feliway Diffuser immediately to signal safety.

 • Release: Open the carrier door, but don’t force them out.
-Leave the room and close the door.
+Let them decompress.

-Do not let your cat explore the rest of the house yet.
+Do not let your cat explore the whole house yet.

-Keep them in Base Camp for at least 2-3 days.
+1. The Lockdown: Keep them in Base Camp for at least 2-3 days.
 This allows them to map out a small, safe territory.
-If you let them loose in a big, empty house immediately, they will likely hide and refuse to eat.

-• Sock Exchange: Rub a clean sock on the cat’s cheeks (where happy pheromones are), then rub that sock on corners of the new house.
+2. Scent Swapping: Rub a clean sock on your cat’s cheeks, then rub that sock on corners of the new house to spread their scent.

 Emergency Check: Is It Just Stress?